jimrothstein/SHINY/PART_D/README.md

     QUARTO:
     Run usual quarto preview .... .qmd

-    SHINY embeded in quarto file:  not sure yet!
+    SHINY embeded in QUARTO file:  use .qmd, and need 2 changes in yml, chunks

 NOTE:   ~/code/stats_project/part_d   DO NOT USE